nelcea/EmbeddedSwift-nRF52-Examples/Button/README.md

 We now remove the C implementation and start the Swift implementation, one step at a time.
 Let's declare the reference to the GPIO pin and check the GPIO is ready.
 If OK, configure the pin as input.
+Then configure the interrupt to be on transition to active state.